Miloud-ux/MyMCD/README.md

 **Status: Beta** – This is a hobby project I have been working on for around 5 months.
 It is functional and I use it regularly, but there are rough edges.
 Feedback and contributions are welcome.

+Credits: A friend of mine had this idea and i started developing it as a hobby project that grew fast so props to Skander.

 ---

 ## What it does